phalcon-orphanage/docs/en/reference/controllers.rst

     require "../app/controllers/ControllerBase.php";

 The implementation of common components (actions, methods, properties etc.) resides in this file:

 .. code-block:: php

     <?php

-    class ControllerBase extends Phalcon\Controller
+    class ControllerBase extends Phalcon\Mvc\Controller
     {

       /**
-       * This action is available for multiple controllers */ function someAction()
+       * This action is available for multiple controllers */ public function someAction()
       {

       }

     }

 Any other controller now inherits from ControllerBase, automatically gaining access to the common components (discussed above):

 .. code-block:: php